SarahBass/MorseCodeGame/README.md

 The space creature is actually part of the logo for my studio name for Android, called 'Koonchki Studios'.
 Yes, it is only a one girl & one dog studio- with no pay!
 Please be respectful, and do not copy my logo dog as it is used for Android app and many other projects that I do.
 Github is to share code, not share art.
 On a lighter note, what does "Koonchki" mean?
 Koonchki is the name my grandmother used to call all her grandchildren.
 She passed away many years ago, but her silliness still lives on in all our hearts <3

-All artwork was made in Vectornator, a free art application on ipad.
-I highly reccomend this program for programming; it is much easier to use than adobe, has tons of resources, and is free! https://www.vectornator.io/.
+All artwork was made in Vectornator, a free art application on ipad: https://www.vectornator.io/.
 Many of the objects come from Iconator with a few alterations.
 This is a free feature of Vectornator.

 <p align="center">
 <img src= "https://github.com/SarahBass/MorseCodeGame/blob/main/Untitled.png">